History of the Hope Chest

 Amish Octavia Cedar Chest

-American Colonial
+American Colonial Style Hope Chests

-The characteristic style of Colonial American furniture looks great on hope chests.
+The characteristic style of Colonial American furniture looks great on Hope Chests.
 Our Amish Seat Rail Cherry Wood Fancy Front Hope Chest exemplifies this classic approach.

 Amish Seat Rail Cherry Wood Fancy Front Hope Chest

-Country Style
+Country Style Hope Chests

-Country style hope chests are popular because of their charming carved motifs.
+Country-style hope chests are popular because of their charming carved motifs.
 Choose from a variety of stunning engraving options to personalize the Amish Oak Medium Flat Top Hope Chest.

 Amish Oak Wood Medium Flat Top Hope Chest

-The evolution of hope chests now includes materials like log and even reclaimed items, The Amish Rustic Hickory Hope Chest is one-of-a-kind, making it an ideal gift for the special person in your life.
+The evolution of hope chests now includes materials like logs and even reclaimed items, The Amish Rustic Hickory Hope Chest is one-of-a-kind, making it an ideal gift for the special person in your life.

 Amish Rustic Log Hope Chest

-Hope Chests Today
+Modern Uses for Hope Chests

 Hope chests have been adapted over the years to keep a spot in the American home.
 Today, they are commonly used at the foot of the bed to store bed sheets and blankets.
 They have also been repurposed as children’s toy chests as a long-lasting alternative to toy bins from big box retailers.

-Hope chests are still given to daughters as engagement gifts or as a memorable gift at a wedding shower.
 Our customer, Bridget G. from New York, was kind enough to share the below photo of a hope chest given as a gift for her daughter’s wedding shower.

 They can also be filled with graduation gifts like inspirational books and family photos.